lsst-ts/ts_sal/doc/introductionDDS.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Telemetry data issued via the middleware must be received by the
-computer system(s) of the Engineering and Facility database , and any other subscribers
+computer system(s) of the Facility database , and any other subscribers
 , within 20ms.

 Event Notifications Requirements